Lead investigator for Summer Wells case speaks for the first time - NewsBreak

 ROGERSVILLE, Tenn.
 (WJHL)- The pressure has been immense on the Hawkins County Sheriff’s Office to figure out what happened to Summer Wells, who was reported missing back in June 2021.

 “It was a lot to shoulder.
 It’s a lot to burden.
 We have a missing child that we haven’t found yet,” said Detective John Pruitt with the Hawkins Co.
 Sheriff’s Office.
-Pruitt led the investigation into Summer’s disappearance.Summer Wells’ mother, grandmother respond to sheriff’s comments
+Pruitt led the investigation into Summer’s disappearance.Summer Wells lead investigator says other legal troubles haven’t moved the case forward

 Almost 10 months in and so much heartache, and investigators aren’t immune from hurt.
 The question of what happened to Summer still has no answer.